XCSoar/XCSoar/XCSoarV4-README.txt

 - Added units display to AAT settings to avoid confusion
 - New functions to save/restore registry from text file
 - Save/Load profile uses registry save/restore code
+- New button input event system
+- Fix infobox reset to defaults
+- Allow reset of flight start time when relaunching
+- Takeoff/landing events, can be hooked up to autostart logger

 Changes from 4.21 to 4.22